Captaincy General of Guatemala

-Map of the provinces of the Kingdom of Guatemala.

 The Captaincy General of Guatemala (Capitanía General de Guatemala), also known as the Kingdom of Guatemala (Reino de Guatemala), was an administrative division of the Spanish Empire, under the viceroyalty of New Spain in Central America, including present-day Costa Rica, Nicaragua, Honduras, El Salvador, Guatemala, and the Mexican state of Chiapas.
 The governor-captain general was also president of the Royal Audiencia of Guatemala, the superior court.

 Antecedents

 Colonization of the area that became the Captaincy General began in 1524.
 In the north, the brothers Gonzalo and Pedro de Alvarado, Hernán Cortés and others headed various expeditions into Guatemala and Honduras.
 In the south Francisco Hernández de Córdoba, acting under the auspices of Pedro Arias Dávila in Panama, moved into what is today Nicaragua.

 Moving of the capital

 The colonial coat of arms of Antigua Guatemala and Guatemala City.

 The capital of Guatemala has moved many times over the centuries.
 On 27 July 1524, Pedro de Alvarado declared the Kaqchikel city Iximche the first regional capital, styled Santiago de los Caballeros de Guatemala ("St. James of the Knights of Guatemala").
 However, hostilities between the Spaniards and the Kaqchikel soon made the city uninhabitable.

 In 1526 the Spanish founded a new capital at Tecpán Guatemala.
 Tecpán is the Nahuatl word for "palace".
 Tecpán is sometimes called the "first" capital because it was the first permanent Spanish military center, but the Spaniards soon abandoned it due to Kaqchikel attacks that made defense of the city untenable.

 In 1527, the capital was moved to the Almolonga Valley to the east, on the site of today's San Miguel Escobar district of Ciudad Vieja, near Antigua Guatemala.
 This settlement was destroyed by a catastrophic lahar from Volcan de Agua in 1541, and the survivors abandoned the site.

 In 1543, the capital was again refounded several kilometres away at Antigua Guatemala.
 Over the next two centuries, this city would become one of the richest of the New World capitals.
 However, it too was destroyed, this time by a devastating series of earthquakes, and the city was ordered abandoned in 1776.

 The final and current capital is the modern-day Guatemala City.